Click the map above to view an enlargement

 Charleston Farmhouse

-The home of the painters Vanessa Bell and Duncan Grant and their children, and the meeting place of every member of the Bloomsbury Group.
-This is an important place in 20th century art and literature (and economics – Keynes was a friend who lived down the lane, Virginia Woolf 2 villages away.
+The home of the painters Vanessa Bell and Duncan Grant and their (her) children, and the meeting place of every member of the Bloomsbury Group.
+This is an important place in 20th century art and literature (and economics – Keynes was a friend who lived down the lane, Virginia Woolf two villages away.
 The house is a treasure trove of Bloomsbury painting and decoration, with special exhibitions and special events, like the renowned Charleston Festival in May.
 Beautiful garden; café and shop.
-Open all year Wednesdays to Sunday from 10 to 5.
+Open all year Wednesdays to Sunday from 10:00 – 17:00.
 7 miles from Pekes.

 Website: Charleston Farmhouse